dtorresxp/odoo-guides/en-uk/en-uk-guides-menu.md

   - Odoo Tracking mode
     - 80% less effort to document any given procedure
     - Odoo usage hard data
-      - Module usage slug report
+      - Report of module usage and tendencies
-      - Analysis for User retraining
+      - Analysis for Users retraining
-      - Analysis for Partner's business opportunities
+      - Analysis to get new Partner's business opportunities
       - Analysis for GUI retooling
-      - Analysis for new functionality considerations
+      - Analysis to measure and evaluate new functionalities

 <br>